-Being a key component of many blockchain-based databases, it is known to be trustless, decentralized, and observes pure transparency, unlike data silos that restrict people of the same company to view the data.
+Being a key component of many blockchain-based databases, it is known to be trustless, decentralized, and observes pure transparency, unlike data silos that restrict people of the same company from viewing the data.

 Examples of smart contract applications include financial purposes like trading, investing, lending, and borrowing.
-They can be used for applications in gaming, healthcare, supply chain, and real estate; and they can even be used to configure entire corporate structures.
+They can be used for gaming, healthcare, supply chain, and real estate and can even configure entire corporate structures.

 Enterprises, irrespective of size or industry, are supported by written contracts.
 Unfortunately, these are often inconvenient and unmanageable by the insurers and are a source of business and legal conflict.
 A solution can be found in replacing traditional contracts with smarter ones.

-In the past years, we’ve seen a steadily growing interest in distributed ledgers and smart contracts.
-The financial industry has already been largely disrupted by these innovations.
-Although insurance has relied on conventional methods for decades, this change has been new and difficult to adapt to but once the initial processes are completed, insurers are all set to explore its diverse and immense features.
+Recently, we’ve seen a steadily growing interest in distributed ledgers and smart contracts.
+The financial industry has already been disrupted mainly by these innovations.
+Although insurance has relied on conventional methods for decades, this change has been new and difficult to adapt to, but once the initial processes are completed, insurers are all set to explore its diverse and immense features.

-And in an industry where everything depends on accurate details and information and leaves not a single chance for the mistake by the insurers, these smart contracts are what make lives easier.
+And in an industry where everything depends on accurate details and information and leaves no chance for the mistake by the insurers, these smart contracts make lives easier.
 With a computer code that works according to the execution of pre-programmable conditions, the Insurance Industry can now keep an unaltered record of people and their personal information and avoid any fraudulent claims and identify suspicious behavior.

 In Insurance Industry, lack of trust is the biggest drawback, but now when the participants are aware that their information would be safe and secure and there would be no involvement of an intermediary, they tend to look forward to getting new policies, as now the claim processes and the claim payments would be carried out without any delay or hindrance.

-By using blockchain and smart contracts, insurers can lower the premium and the admin cost as now there would be no need for several parties involved in confirming the information and meeting the requirements.
+By using blockchain and smart contracts, insurers can lower the premium and the admin cost as now there would be no need for several parties to confirm the information and meet the requirements.

 From making policies to claims processing, blockchain technology is a beseeching choice guaranteeing all the claims made in the contract.
-However implementing this technology in the industry would be a challenging task that would require a whole lot of time, finance, energy, and support to not only implement it in companies but also to adapt to the system and perfectly maintain blockchain accounts.
+However, implementing this technology in the industry would be a challenging task that would require a lot of time, finance, energy, and support to implement in companies and right from hiring blockchain developers and later, when adapting to the new system, perfectly maintain blockchain accounts.

 The insurance industry is always thought to be traditional.
-If 10-15 years back someone had hinted or even suggested the idea/ layout of a program like that of blockchain, we would have just laughed at it and moved on.
-No one had ever considered the fact that a program would change the future of Insurance.
-By using blockchain and smart contracts we can cut costs and by using better tools we can establish a distributed network where sharing data would no longer be difficult; the manual processes would be replaced by simplified forms of insurance contracts which would not only lower down the risk of altering sensitive information but provide a simpler working environment to the insurers.
-If the industries start utilizing their resources in a sustainable manner, they will emerge up as a new standard of improving efficiency!
+If 10-15 years back, someone had hinted or even suggested the idea/ layout of a program like that of blockchain, we would have just laughed at it and moved on.
+No one had ever considered that a program would change the future of Insurance.
+By using blockchain and smart contracts, we can cut costs, and by using better tools, we can establish a distributed network where sharing data would no longer be difficult; the manual processes would be replaced by simplified forms of insurance contracts which would not only lower down the risk of altering sensitive information but provide a simpler working environment to the insurers.
+If the industries start utilizing their resources in a sustainable manner, they will emerge as a new standard of improving efficiency!